 And when a job posting in Bangkok opened up almost 9 years ago, I jumped on it.
 From the vantage point of Thailand I began to intimately explore Asia.
 And as it turns out, living in this part of the world is no different – there are bright and shiny gemstones and diamonds in the rough no matter where you go.
 So, over time, Accidental Epicurean was born.

 (Joanna has a BA in Journalism and Psychology from the University of North Carolina and an MBA from NYU’s Stern School of Business.
 Her writing credentials span from poetry to industry analysis to travel & food writing.
 Her poetry has been published in an anthology of North Carolina Poets and various regional literary magazines.
 She has contributed to articles on the advertising industry in Advertising Age and Ad Week.
 She has been a contributing writer to CNN / CNNgo online, Chubby Hubby blog, The Drinks Business, as well as SE Asia Globe and Look East magazines.
-In 2010, Accidental Epicurean was nominated by Saveur Magazine as “Best Culinary Travel Blog.”)
+In 2010, Accidental Epicurean was nominated by Saveur Magazine as “Best Culinary Travel Blog.”
+In 2014, Accidental Epicurean was awarded #6 position in the Top 10 Blog Awards by USA Today, America’s #1 national newspaper.)